uxlfoundation/foundation/doc/uxl-foundation-charter.rst

-We want to make it possible for developers to write source code once and deploy it across accelerators, regardless of vendor, and this requires the collaboration of organisationsorganizations designing the latest processors and software developers building the latest innovations.
+We want to make it possible for developers to write source code once and deploy it across accelerators, regardless of vendor, and this requires the collaboration of organisations designing the latest processors and software developers building the latest innovations.
 We intend to create the environment required for cross industry participation on the specification and open source projects that are governed by the UXL Foundation.
 This is achieved through adopting best practices for open source